For Tall Attics with a High Ridge

 This method will keep the foil straight, tight and neat.
 Install other pieces on the flat top and overlap them a couple of inches until the flat part is done.

-Ventilation in the flat top method is a good idea, especially if you have a whole house fan or an upper and lower attic with air flowing into the upper part.
+Ventilation in the flat top method is a MUST.
+Regardless of the type of ventilation you have (or even if you don’t have any!) you should still ventilate the top of the install.
+Even more so if you have a whole house fan or an upper and lower attic with air flowing into the upper part!

 You should cut a few holes (or slits) about 1 square foot each, to allow air to move properly and to promote good ventilation.